irishmaiden18/Naps-Website/README.md

 # A website for napping

-I was given a jpeg of the desired pages for the site, then coded the statuc multi-page site using HTML & CSS
+I was given a jpeg of the desired pages for the site, then coded the static multi-page site using HTML & CSS

 Link to the site: https://irishmaiden18.github.io/naps_website/